kbventures/next-i18next-blog-final/backup.md

 So how do we solve this problem?

 First, you'll need to implement user authentication.
 The user's language selection will be stored in the back-end database.
-If you want this selection to only apply during the current session you can use sessionStorage instead of localStorage.
+If you want this persisted selection to only apply during the current session you can use sessionStorage instead of localStorage.

 This implementation will be covered in the upcoming part two of this blog!